Abura-zōmen: Overview

-Abura-zoomïn' is a regional dish from Amami Islands, made by stir-frying pork, vegetables, and Soomïn(ソームィ゜ン, sōmen noodles).
-While it is similar to Okinawa's soomin canpuruu (ソーミンチャンプルー), a distinctive feature of Abura-zoomïn in the Amami region is the addition of dashi broth during the stir-frying process.
+Abura-zōmen is a regional dish from the Amami Islands, made by stir-frying pork, vegetables, and sōmen noodles.
+While it is similar to Okinawa's sōmin chanpurū (ソーミンチャンプルー), a distinctive feature of abura-zōmen in the Amami region is the addition of dashi broth during the stir-frying process.
 The emulsion of the stir-frying oil and the broth coats the noodles, giving them a smooth and pleasant texture.

-Although wheat was not traditionally cultivated and soomïn production was not local to the Amami region, there are several theories as to why sōmen became widely established there.
-One theory suggests that soomïn was introduced from Satsuma during the Edo period, and because dried noodles could be preserved for long periods, they became a common food in Amami.
+Although wheat was not traditionally cultivated and sōmen production was not local to the Amami region, there are several theories as to why sōmen became widely established there.
+One theory suggests that sōmen was introduced from Satsuma during the Edo period, and because dried noodles could be preserved for long periods, they became a common food in Amami.
 However, the exact origin remains uncertain.

-Due to its simplicity, Abura-zoomïn is still widely prepared in ordinary households in the region today.
-Many restaurants specializing in regional cuisine proudly serve Abura-zoomïn, reinforcing its deep cultural roots.
+Due to its simplicity, abura-zōmen is still widely prepared in ordinary households in the region today.
+Many restaurants specializing in regional cuisine proudly serve abura-zōmen, reinforcing its deep cultural roots.
 It has become a popular dish not only among locals but also among travelers from outside the prefecture.

-During celebrations, rice planting and harvesting, and other occasions where large groups of people gathered, Abura-zoomïn was commonly prepared.
-It is considered an essential dish, particularly during the Hacigwacï 'uduri (八月踊) festival held in Amami Islands.
+During celebrations, rice planting and harvesting, and other occasions where large groups of people gathered, abura-zōmen was commonly prepared.
+It is considered an essential dish, particularly during the hachigwachi uduri (八月踊) festival held in the Amami Islands.

-Hacigwacï 'uduri involves singing and dancing to dozens of different songs unique to each village, expressing gratitude to the gods and praying for a good harvest.
-Since many people gather for the festival, it is customary to serve Abura-zoonmïn in large platters for everyone to share.
+Hachigwachi uduri involves singing and dancing to dozens of different songs unique to each village, expressing gratitude to the gods and praying for a good harvest.
+Since many people gather for the festival, it is customary to serve abura-zōmen in large platters for everyone to share.